roblaing/erlang-webapp-howto/unit4/README.md

 I initially tried to reduce the number of arguments by thinking I could call `{ok, PostVals, _} = cowboy_req:read_urlencoded_body(Req0)` if I passed Req0 as an argument, but discovered this only works in the handler's init/2 function.

+I'll be refactoring the above example in Unit6, using Ajax instead of the HTML form method above, which resolves issues such as the lost password entry and URI encoding.

-Next &mdash; <a href ="https://github.com/roblaing/erlang-webapp-howto/tree/master/unit5">Unit 5</a>: Web Services.
+Next Unit 5 &mdash; <a href ="https://github.com/roblaing/erlang-webapp-howto/tree/master/unit5">Web Services</a>.